cdl-geneseo/geneseo-dictionary/B/Bid.md

 # Bid

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bid

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / bɪd1.
 A formal invitiation for membership into a Greek organization which if accepted leads to a pledging period.
 “I rushed three sororities and received a bid from none of them.”K. Andryshak, 2012